JacquesCarette/Drasil/People/Jason/drasil-analysis/07-15-2026-References.md

 4. `HasFields` is really about gathering all pieces of "path information" for a user to track down and access a source.
 5. No real encoding/notion of a cross-reference nor external link.
 6. "Source" is not mentioned anywhere in our documentation.

+## What are we doing in [#5325](https://github.com/JacquesCarette/Drasil/pull/5325)?

+There are a few things we do:

+1. Insert more chunks in the `ChunkDB` instead of only their `Reference`s in the rendering-focused `Reference` map.
+Currently inserting dummy chunks for `Section`s and `LabelledContent`.
+2. Delete the `Reference` map.
+3. Insert strictly the `Reference`s that are external links into the `ChunkDB`.
+These have _actually unique_ `UID`s, unlike the ones that would be projected from other chunks.

+## What should we do next?

+1. Convert the `Reference`s that are external links into a (new) `ExternalLink` chunk (or something else of a different name).
+2. Look into whether `Reference` is really a necessary type.
+It is only effectively used in the above `spec` function.
+It appears that we can get rid of the `Reference` projection currently done in `refResolve` in favour of immediately using the chunk's "reference" information.
+3. Correct the terminology issues.
+4. A general analysis of the "future chunk `Reference`s" issue.